jasongrimes/fretboardfoundation/_chapters/020-chords/060-minor-harmony.md

 ## What is a minor key

-Minor keys are the dark counterparts of the brighter major keys.
+Minor keys are the dark counterparts of major keys.
 In Western music,
 minor keys tend to be considered sad and dark, and major keys happy and bright, though this is not universal.
-Minor keys include intervals not explored in the major keys, which can lend an air of mystery and sophistication.
+Minor keys include intervals not explored in major keys, which can lend an air of mystery and sophistication.

 Songs in a minor key use notes and chords derived from the natural minor scale,